caltechlibrary/newt/newtmustache.1.md

 # DESCRIPTION

-**newtmustache** is a web service that provides a Mustache template rendering inspired by Pandoc server.
+**newtmustache** is a web service that provides a Mustache template rendering engine inspired by Pandoc server.

 Unlike Pandoc web server, `newtmustache` expects a YAML_CONFIG_FILE.
 The format is described below.
-That file specifics the request to template mapping along with any ancillary information to merge into the submitted object for the template to process.
-In additional to options expressed in the configuration the pattern describing the request can also be merged into the JSON objects the template will process.
+That file specifics the request path to template mapping along with any ancillary information to merge into the submitted object for the template to process.
+The Mustache template engine listens for a POST request and then checks to see if that matches the request path described in the YAML file.
+It then processes the request returning the template results matched with any data found in the POST.

-`newtmustache` expects a JSON object to process.
-This means you should normally use a POST in defining your request pattern to be match.
-If no method is specified then a POST method will be assumed.

-The request expression is based on the Go 1.22 patterns used in it's `http` package.
-<https://pkg.go.dev/net/http@master#hdr-Patterns>.
-The only modification is if not method is included
-a POST instead of a GET will be assumed.
+`newtmustache` doesn't respond to any other HTTP methods.

+The content of the POST is passed to the template as `.body`, options are passed to the template as `.options`, any vocabulary content read in at startup is passed to the template as `.vocabulary`.

 Like Pandoc web service `newtmustache` does not normally log requests.
 It's a quick transaction.
 If you want to debug your templates use the verbose option or turn on debug for specific requests.